Thursday, January 11, 2018

 Exponents, Fractional Exponents, and Radicals

 • Exponent Properties.
-THIS handout was the game changer for Will's understanding of exponent rules.
+THIS handout was the game changer for the kid's understanding of exponent rules.
 Before we completed these handouts (she and I both worked them, then compared our answers and discussed), she did not understand exponent rules and could not remember them.
 After we completed these handouts and discussed them, she understood them, and they were easy for her to memorize.
 Here's a little of my work in progress with the handouts:

 See how working out the solution means that the math rule makes sense?
 Math rules.
 Make.
 Sense.
 If you don't understand WHY a math rule works, then you better figure it out, because there's no point in memorizing it otherwise.